Stars tie record with 7th straight win, 4-2 over Vegas

-DALLAS (AP)Alexander Radulov energized Dallas’ power play and Esa Lindell anchored a stout penalty-killing unit on a special Monday night for the Stars.

-Special, as in special teams.
-Two power-play goals by Radulov and four scoreless penalty kills in the second period led to the Stars tying a team record with their seventh consecutive victory, 4-2 over the Vegas Golden Knights.
+DALLAS (AP)Alexander Radulov had two power-play goals, Esa Lindell scored once and helped kill four penalties, and the Dallas Stars tied a team record with their seventh straight victory, 4-2 over the Vegas Golden Knights on Monday night.

-“(The penalty kill) stepped up and on the other side, too, the power play had two goals,” said defenseman John Klingberg, who got two of his three assists with the man advantage.
-“It’s a huge part of hockey nowadays.
-It’s hard to score 5-on-5, and you need special teams to step up.”
+Radulov and Lindell staked Ben Bishop to a 2-0 lead in a dominant first period.
+Bishop made 26 saves for his sixth consecutive win.

 Shea Theodore and Paul Stastny had the goals for Vegas.
 Malcolm Subban stopped 25 shots.